MUSIC SERVICE PROVIDERS

 Music Service Providers supply music compilations to businesses, particularly in the hospitality and retail industries.
 These compilations can be used on instore background music systems, jukeboxes or hard drives for venues.

 A Music Service Provider licence from OneMusic is available for anyone wanting to compile and supply music in this way.

-Licence fees are calculated on a per-month/per-premise rate and you can find out more by contacting OneMusic on 0800 800 663.
+Licence fees are calculated on a per-month/per-premise rate.
+Find out more by contacting OneMusic on 0800 800 663

 Businesses using music compilations supplied by a Music Service Provider will almost always need to hold their own OneMusic licence to cover the public performance of the music supplied.

 Click here to find out more about the music licences available through OneMusic.

 COPYING MUSIC TO PLAY IN YOUR BUSINESS